-The popularity of Chinese restaurants in Normandy is increasing.
+The popularity of eating at a Chinese restaurant in Normandy is increasing.
 Ten years ago it was a relatively new concept.
 And while there aren’t as many Chinese restaurants as in the UK, for example, they’re becoming more widespread.

-I ate at the Royal Wok in Saint-Lô earlier in the week.
+I tried out the Royal Wok in Saint-Lô with a group of friends.
 The restaurant has been under new ownership for a couple of years and aims to provide quality food at a good price.
 The restaurant is fairly large and can therefore take groups.

 The Royal Wok offer a buffet style system and you can eat as much as you want.
 You can keep going up to the food counters as often as you like.
 The dishes are topped up regularly with a steady stream of food being created in the kitchen.

 The photo above is of the sushi on offer which was delicious.
 There is a Japanese section but the rest of the menu is predominantly Chinese.
 Hot starters are also available and include spring rolls, dim sum and chicken wings.
 Main dishes include sweet and sour chicken, spicy beef and hot prawns.
 Side dishes include seaweed, coleslaw, rice and noodles.
 If you’d like to create your own dish, then there’s a choice of raw vegetables, meat and seafood.
 You place what you want on a plate and then take it over to the wok area.
-Select your sauce to be added and the chef will cook your meal while you watch.
+Once you’ve select the sauce to be added the chef will cook your meal while you watch.